-Making sure that you stay in contact with people in your sober support group helps to prevent relapse.
-Staying connected is as simple as sending someone a text just to check-in.
-Calling or texting your sponsor on a daily basis is also a good habit to have.
+Making sure you stay in contact with people in your sober support group helps prevent relapse.
+Staying connected is as simple as sending someone a text to check-in.
+Calling or texting your sponsor daily is also a good habit to have.
 Knowing that there are other people to help hold you accountable for your sobriety will help to reduce the risk of relapse.

 Go To Meetings

-12-Step meetings such as Narcotics Anonymous and Alcoholics Anonymous are great places to go to help maintain sobriety.
-These abstinence-based fellowships provide additional support and a place for you to share what is going on with your sobriety.
-If your treatment center has long-term support, that is also a great tool to utilize.
-Having this additional support will make it less likely for someone to pick up drugs or alcohol again.
+12-Step meetings such as Narcotics Anonymous and Alcoholics Anonymous are great places to help maintain sobriety.
+These abstinence-based fellowships provide additional support and a place to share what is going on with your sobriety.
+If your treatment center has long-term support, that is also a great tool.
+This additional support will make it less likely for someone to pick up drugs or alcohol again.

 Tip #2: Recognize What Your Triggers Are